-The state of Wisconsin offers multiple options to complete your high school equivalency, and Madison College's General Education Development (GED) and High School Equivalency Diploma (HSED) programs can help adult learners earn either equivalency.
-Whether you are working for a GED or HSED to maintain your current job, get a new job that requires a high school diploma or to enter college to continue your education, the School of Academic Advancement at Madison College can help you get started.
+The state of Wisconsin offers multiple options to complete your high school equivalency.
+Madison College's General Education Development (GED) and High School Equivalency Diploma (HSED) programs can help you earn either one.
+Whether you are earning your GED or HSED to maintain your current job, to get a new job that requires a high school diploma or to enter college to continue your education, the School of Academic Advancement at Madison College can help you get started.

 To earn a GED or HSED in Wisconsin, you must meet certain criteria:

 - Not be currently enrolled in a high school

 GED and HSED classes are offered tuition-free to Wisconsin residents but may require the purchase of a textbook or other materials.
 Our campuses have learning centers that provide GED/HSED students with individualized Pre-GED or GED/HSED instruction as extra support for structured classes or as an independent learning option.

 The cost for obtaining your GED is $135, which includes four GED exams ($30 per test) and a diploma fee ($15).
 The HSED testing option has an additional cost for the health and civics exams ($10 total).
 Retest fees may also be applicable if a passing score is not obtained the first time the test is taken.
 For the GED, fees are paid by voucher, credit or debit card when making your testing appointment online at GED.com.